Moving from Seattle, WA to Portland, OR

 Intel Corporation continues to expand in the Portland area, and opportunities in the medical field exist with large employers like the Oregon Health & Science University and Providence Health & Services.

 While Seattle is famous for Pike Place Market, Portland has carved out a culinary niche with its wide array of food trucks.
 And following whatever delicious on-the-go meal you choose, be sure to hit up Voodoo Doughnut afterward (or before; we won’t judge).
 Pro tip: don’t miss two of their best-sellers, the Bacon Maple Bar and the Portland Cream.

 Focus more on your new home and less on your move with U-Pack

 Yes, it’s only about a 3-hour drive from Seattle to Portland.
 But it’s much less stressful making it in your own vehicle and not behind the wheel of a big rental truck.

 That’s where U-Pack® comes in.
 You pack and load, and we drive!
-With our nationwide network and fast transit times (2-5 business days on average), we make long-distance moving simple and affordable.
+With our nationwide network and fast transit times, we make long-distance moving simple and affordable.
 Get your free quote today!